Sexual dimorphism: Fish

 Sexual dimorphism also occurs in hermaphroditic fish.
 These species are known as sequential hermaphrodites.
-In fish, reproductive histories often include the sex-change from female to male where there is a strong connection between growth, the sex of an individual, and the mating system it operates within.
+In fish, reproductive histories often include the sex-change from female to male where there is a strong connection between growth, the sex of an individual, and the mating system within which it operates.
 In protogynous mating systems where males dominate mating with many females, size plays a significant role in male reproductive success.
 Males have a propensity to be larger than females of a comparable age but it is unclear whether the size increase is due to a growth spurt at the time of the sexual transition or due to the history of faster growth in sex changing individuals.
 Larger males are able to stifle the growth of females and control environmental resources.

 Social organization plays a large role in the changing of sex by the fish.
-It is often seen that a fish will change its sex when there is a lack of dominant male within the social hierarchy.
+It is often seen that a fish will change its sex when there is a lack of a dominant male within the social hierarchy.
 The females that change sex are often those who attain and preserve an initial size advantage early in life.
 In either case, females which change sex to males are larger and often prove to be a good example of dimorphism.

 In other cases with fish, males will go through noticeable changes in body size, and females will go through morphological changes that can only be seen inside of the body.
 For example, in sockeye salmon, males develop larger body size at maturity, including an increase in body depth, hump height, and snout length.
 Females experience minor changes in snout length, but the most noticeable difference is the huge increase in gonad size, which accounts for about 25% of body mass.

 Sexual selection was observed for female ornamentation in Gobiusculus flavescens, known as two-spotted gobies.
 Traditional hypotheses suggest that male–male competition drives selection.
 However, selection for ornamentation within this species suggests that showy female traits can be selected through either female–female competition or male mate choice.
-Since carotenoid-based ornamentation suggests mate quality, female two-spotted guppies that develop colorful orange bellies during the breeding season are considered favorable to males.
-The males invest heavily in offspring during the incubation, which leads to the sexual preference in colorful females due to higher egg quality.
+Since carotenoid-based ornamentation suggests mate quality, female two-spotted guppies that develop colorful orange bellies during breeding season are considered favorable to males.
+The males invest heavily in offspring during incubation, which leads to the sexual preference in colorful females due to higher egg quality.